bbcmicrobit/micropython/docs/display.rst

     Note that the ``wait``, ``loop`` and ``monospace`` arguments must be specified using their keyword.

+.. py:function:: rotate(degrees)

+    Rotate the images shown on the display.
+The ``degrees`` parameter can be any number, including a negative rotation, and it will be rounded to the nearest multiple of 90 degrees.

 .. py:function:: on()

     Use on() to turn on the display.